 Almost every German city celebrates carnival and organizes a street parade in its city center.

 The largest and most well-known festival in Germany takes place in Cologne.
+Its festivities are broadcast on TV across the nation.

 Carnival of Cultures in Berlin